 Single page apps and hybrid mobile apps share something in common: a rich semi-static wrapper that makes API calls for small objects, normally JSON.
 It is a performance oriented design pattern where large content is cached as close as possible to the client (Edge server, client cache, etc.) and non-cacheable content is small and can be compressed and minified.

 This morning Akamai released its State of the Internet Report for the third quarter of 2014.
 Here are the security highlights:

+What type of device are you using to read this post right now?
 No sixth sense is necessary to determine that the answer would range from "laptop," to "smartphone."
 Nor would it be required to guess that you already have several work-related emails in your inbox that are stamped with "Sent from my iPhone."
 It's also likely that this has caused controversy amongst the Android users in your life at

 The January meeting of OWASP Boston is Wednesday, 6:30 p.m., at Akamai Headquarters -- 150 Broadway, on the 2nd floor.
 Akamai CSIRT's Patrick Laverty will give a talk called "How a Hacker Views Your Web Site."
 Laverty offered these details of the talk: As defenders, we have to be right 100 percent of the time where an attacker only needs to be right once.
 The attack surface of a modern